 National Records of Scotland, 1841/685-1/9, page 5

-In 1851, James Geikie (here spelt Geekie), aged 11, scholar was enumerated with his family.
+In 1851, James Geikie (here spelt Geekie), aged 11, scholar was enumerated with his family at Boroughloch in Edinburgh.
 The census return for the parish of St Cuthbert's shows that the household included his two grandfathers - Archibald Geikie, retired perfumer and William Thom, retired shipmaster - and that his mother's place of birth was Dunbar in East Lothian.

 National Records of Scotland, 1851/685-2/47, page 18

 In 1861 James Geikie, 21, general clerk in WS (Writer to the Signet) office, was enumerated at 16 Duncan Street in Edinburgh.
 The census record for the district of Newington gives his father's occupation as perfumer employing one boy and one girl.
 His brother Archibald's occupation is geologist.

 1861 Census record for James Geikie (53 KB jpeg)

 National Records of Scotland, 1861/685-5/69, page 4

 In 1871 James Geikie, 31, was enumerated at the same address with his parents, two sisters and one servant.
 The census record for the district of Newington gives his occupation as District Surveyor of Geological Survey of Scotland and his father's as teacher of music.